|

 levels to below the drinking water guideline, but these levels (0.1-0.5 µg/L)

-As a dialysis patient, what can I do to reduce my risk of exposure?
+are still of concern for dialysis patients.
+As a dialysis patient, what can I do to reduce my risk of exposure?If you think your water supply comes from surface water, you or your dialysis

 treatment provider, should ask your local treatment plant if this source water